LennonSouza/AddSteamMobileAuthenticator/README.md

 ## Instalation

-Para instalar o projeto, siga estas etapas:
+To install the project, follow these steps:

-1. Clone o repositório: `git clone https://github.com/LennonSouza/AddSteamMobileAuthenticator.git`
+1. Clone the repository: `git clone https://github.com/LennonSouza/AddSteamMobileAuthenticator.git`

 ## Use